 How can I get around Japan?

 Japan has a fantastic public transportation system.
-We exclusively used public transportation during our 2 weeks in Japan.
-The JR Pass is a great option, as you pay a flat fee and then get unlimited rides on the Shinkansen (bullet train) along with some local train routes in the cities.
+I exclusively use public transportation when I’m in Japan.
+The JR Pass can be a great option, as you pay a flat fee and then get unlimited rides on the Shinkansen (bullet train) along with some local train routes in the cities.
 Local trains and buses are also easy to use, with Google Maps providing all the information you need to know.

-If you’re traveling in Tokyo for 1 to 3 days, you can save money on riding the Tokyo subway with this discounted unlimited rides pass.
+For your time in Tokyo, you can save money on riding the Tokyo subway with this discounted unlimited rides pass.

 When should I visit Japan?